 There’s a lot of room for customer growth with re-engagement campaigns.

-All businesses (including mine) have clients who seem to have drifted off, but in reality are almost there waiting in the wings, ready for you to swoop them back into the fold.
-It’s just up to you to do so.
+All businesses have clients who seem to have drifted off, but plenty may be waiting off in the wings, ready to convert.
+They just need the right nudge.

 Retargeting campaigns explicitly designed to connect with users who haven’t purchased from you or engaged with your site within a set period of time is the way to go for this particular strategy.